Business checking vs. personal checking: benefits and drawbacks

 - Am I regularly processing a high volume of transactions?

-If yes to any of those, you likely need a business account.
+If you answered yes to either of those, you may want to consider a business account.
 Other factors to consider include:

-- Fees and costs, including monthly maintenance fees, transaction fees, minimum balance requirements, overdraft fees, penalties and fee waivers.
+- Fees and costs: Monthly maintenance fees, transaction fees, minimum balance requirements, overdraft fees, penalties and fee waivers

-- Transaction limits including number of free transactions allowed per month, limits on cash deposits, ATM withdrawal limits and fees for exceeding transaction limits.
+- Transaction limits: The number of free transactions allowed per month, limits on cash deposits, ATM withdrawal limits and fees for exceeding transaction limits

-- Account features such as online and mobile banking features, integration with accounting software, ability to set up direct deposits or recurring payments, customer support availability, access to business-specific services, tools for managing employee access, availability of credit lines, check-writing privileges and others.
+- Account features: Online and mobile banking features, integration with accounting software, ability to set up direct deposits or recurring payments, customer support availability, access to business-specific services, tools for managing employee access, availability of credit lines, check-writing privileges and others

-- Deposit and withdrawal flexibility, meaning how quickly you can deposit or withdraw funds, cash deposit options, limits and access to electronic transfers and wire services.
+- Deposit and withdrawal flexibility: How quickly you’ll need to deposit or withdraw funds, cash deposit options, limits and access to electronic transfers and wire services

-- Tailored business services include access to merchant accounts for credit card payments, discounts on other business products, how easily you can generate financial reports or access year-end summaries and record-keeping features.
+- Tailored business services: Access to merchant accounts for credit card payments, discounts on other business products, ability to generate financial reports or access year-end summaries and record-keeping features

-Choosing between a business and personal checking account is an important decision for any entrepreneur or small business owner.
-While using a personal account may seem convenient, a business checking account offers tailored services, and better financial management tools.
+Choosing a business checking account is an important decision for any entrepreneur or small business owner.
+While using a personal account may seem convenient, a business checking account offers tailored services and financial management tools.
 By understanding the key differences between these account types, you can make an informed decision that supports your business’s growth and financial health.

 Disclosure: This article is for general educational purposes.
 It is not intended to provide financial advice.
 It also is not intended to completely describe any Citi product or service.
 You should refer to the terms and conditions financial institutions provide for various products.